 - Non-Life Underwriting Premium and Reserve Risk stemming from the Greek and Dutch Non-Life insurance activities.
-Achmea Reinsurance Company N.V. does not use an internal model for NonLife underwriting Premium and Reserve Risk; - NSLT Health Underwriting Premium and Reserve Risk stemming from the Greek and Dutch Non-Life insurance activities; - Non-Life Natural Catastrophe Risk stemming from the Greek and Dutch insurance activities (excluding external incoming reinsurance contracts, only business stemming from entities within Achmea); - Health Underwriting Risk SLT stemming from the Dutch Non-Life insurance activities; - Interest Rate Risk, Equity Risk, Property Risk and Spread Risk for the Dutch insurance entities and Achmea (Group) (stemming from the entities using an internal model for Market Risk, Market Risk stemming from the legal entity Achmea and Market Risk stemming from the Dutch Health insurance entities is included in the consolidated data).
+Achmea Reinsurance Company N.V. does not use an internal model for Non-Life underwriting Premium and Reserve Risk; - NSLT Health Underwriting Premium and Reserve Risk stemming from the Greek and Dutch Non-Life insurance activities; - Non-Life Natural catastrophe risk stemming from the Greek and Dutch insurance activities (excluding external incoming reinsurance contracts, only business stemming from entities within Achmea); - Health Underwriting Risk SLT stemming from the Dutch Non-Life insurance activities; - Interest Rate Risk, Equity Risk, Property Risk and spread risk for the Dutch insurance entities and Achmea (Group) (stemming from the entities using an internal model for Market Risk, Market Risk stemming from the legal entity Achmea and Market Risk stemming from the Dutch Health insurance entities is included in the consolidated data).

 The other risks are calculated using the Solvency II standard formula.
-The post-proposed dividend solvency ratio under Solvency II is 214% as at 31 December 2021 (31 December 2020: 208%).
-The Solvency II equity amounts to €10,363 million as at 31 December 2021 (31 December 2020: €10,696 million).
+The post-proposed dividend solvency ratio under Solvency II is 183% as at 31 December 2023 (31 December 2022: 209%).
+The Solvency II eligible own funds amount to $\notin$ 8,848 million as at 31 December 2023 (31 December 2022: $\notin$ 9,195 million).